dcampbell24/cubes/README.md

 * cubes-go: Go version of the solver.
 Reads puzzles in json form and can be downloaded with `go get github.com/davekong/cubes/cubes-go`

-* cubes-rs: Rust version of the solver, a drawing program, and an input program.
+* cubes-rs: Rust version of the solver and an input program.
 Reads the puzzles in bincode format which the input program saves the pieces as.
   Writes the pieces and one of the solutions as OBJ files.
 All writes are to the local data directory.

 * fortran: Fortran version of the solver.
 Solves puzzles in the format of the files in the puzzles directory.